drBenway/pixi-vn-wiki/start/labels.md

 ## Clase all labels

-To close all labels you must call the `GameStepManager.closeAllLabels()` function.
+To close all labels you must execute the `GameStepManager.closeAllLabels()` function.
 If you call this function and after that you don't call any label, the game will end.

 ```typescript